Why Judge Aileen Cannon Dismissed Trump’s Classified Documents Case

 Though the chief law clerk Angela E. Noble said “normal procedures were followed,” she also acknowledged in an interview with the Times that the odds were in Judge Cannon’s favor because 50 percent of her cases fell within Florida’s West Palm Beach, which is the same district Trump’s Mar-a-Lago estate is in.
 Judge Cannon also happened to be just one of five eligible judges available to take on the case.

+Despite criticism that she issued rulings favorable to the former president in regards to the F.B.I.’s search of his Florida estate, Judge Cannon refused to step down from the case, though experts believe there was nothing fishy about the move.
 “All she did previously related to this was make a judgment on a legal issue and write an opinion that ended up getting reversed,” he says.
 “That’s what judges are supposed to be doing.
 There’s nothing improper about that.”

-Local law enforcement officers stand outside of former President Trump’s Mar-A-Lago home in Palm Beach, Florida on August 9, 2022.
+Local law enforcement officers stand outside of former President Trump’s Mar-A-Lago home in Palm Beach, Florida, on August 9, 2022.
 Credit: Getty

 What do we know about Judge Cannon’s record?

+Buell has said that she’s demonstrated a “willingness to pursue novel legal theories” after ruling in favor of Trump’s challenge to the F.B.I.’s court-approved search of his Mar-a-Lago home.
 “The vast majority of judges would’ve dismissed that case in fairly short order, but she seemed to think that because of who this was, this was wasn’t an ordinary search warrant,” he says.